-Matthew Bishop joined the Rockefeller Foundation in 2018 to lead the Bellagio Center on Lake Como, Italy, and build a new global institute focused on convening people around tackling some of the world's biggest challenges.
-Previously he was an award-winning writer and editor at The Economist for over 25 years, including a decade as the magazine's New York Bureau Chief.
+Matthew Bishop is the former Managing Director of the Rockefeller Foundation's Bellagio Center on Lake Como, Italy, where he built and led a global institute focused on assembling global leaders to work toward solving some of the world's biggest challenges.
+Prior to Rockefeller, he was an award-winning writer and editor at The Economist for over 25 years, including a decade as the magazine's New York Bureau Chief.

-Matthew is a sought-after expert and speaker on the big trends and innovations shaping global business and politics, often found on stage at Davos and other leading gatherings.
-He is best-known for his work on "philanthrocapitalism", a word he coined in The Economist to describe how businesses and philanthropists can make a big positive difference in the world.
+Whether on stage at the World Economic Forum or at a leading global conference, Matthew is a highly sought-after thought leader and speaker on trends and innovations shaping global business and politics.
+He is a leading expert on how to reform capitalism to better serve all members of society and was on the G8 Taskforce on Impact Investing.
+Matthew is best-known for his work on "philanthrocapitalism", a word he coined in The Economist to describe how businesses and philanthropists can make a significant difference in the world.

-He is a leading thinker on how to reform capitalism to better serve society, and was on the G8 Taskforce on Impact Investing.
-He has interviewed many well-known leaders, from Elon Musk, Bill and Melinda Gates, Muhammad Yunus and Arianna Huffington to George Soros, Warren Buffett, Bill Clinton, Sheryl Sandberg, Bono and Angelina Jolie.
-He is interviewed frequently on NPR, BBC and PBS and other media outlets.
+He has made frequent appearances on NPR, BBC, and PBS and other media outlets.
+He has also interviewed many well-known leaders, including Elon Musk, Bill and Melinda Gates, Muhammad Yunus, Arianna Huffington, George Soros, Warren Buffett, Bill Clinton, Sheryl Sandberg, Bono and Angelina Jolie.

 Matthew holds a BA Politics, Philosophy and Economics from the University of Oxford and was a faculty member at London Business School.
 He was also honored by the World Economic Forum as a Young Global Leader.